boxalino/plugin-magento2/README.md

 ## Documentation

-Latest document available upon request.
+The latest documentation is available upon request.

 ## Contact us!